FabioZumbi12/testimonial-basics/readme.txt

 * translations : French, Dutch, German, Spanish
 * RTL compatible

+== Upgrade Notice ==
+* This is a major Upgrade for Testimonial Basics.
+* Backup your database and testimonials before upgrading.
+* go through your site to ensure all testimonials and input forms are being displayed.
+* Check that your widgets are working and re install if there are problems.

 == Installation ==

 1. Upload Testimonial Basics to the plugin directory